Maximum likelihood estimation for mechanistic network models: Introduction

 \section{Introduction}

 The landscape of network models is dominated by two major types: statistical and mechanistic.
 Statistical models specify a likelihood for each instance of a graph, usually in terms of some sufficient statistic like the number of edges.
 For example, consider the $G(n,p)$ graph \cite{gilbert1959}.
 It has $n$ nodes, and each of the $\binom{n}{2}$ pairs of nodes (also called dyads) is connected by an edge independently and with probability $p$.
-If we consider $n$ to be known, $p$ to be unknown, and $X$ to be the number of edges in the observed graph, then conditional on $X$, the ``location'' of the edges (i.e., which dyads are connected) does not depend on $p$.
-Thus, $X$ is a sufficient statistic for $p$, and since $X$ is binomially distributed with parameters $\binom{n}{2}$ and $p$, we can write the likelihood for $X$ and carry out maximum likelihood estimation of $p$.
+If we consider $n$ to be known, $p$ to be unknown, and $x$ to be the number of edges in the observed graph, then conditional on $x$, the ``location'' of the edges (i.e., which dyads are connected) does not depend on $p$.
+Thus, $x$ is a sufficient statistic for $p$, and since $x$ is binomially distributed with parameters $\binom{n}{2}$ and $p$, we can write the likelihood for $x$ and carry out maximum likelihood (ML) estimation of $p$.
+In this simple case, the ML estimate of $p$ is given by $\hat{p} = x / \binom{n}{2}$.

 Mechanistic network models are harder to characterize with a likelihood.
 Each such model specifies a set of mechanisms by which a network grows and changes over time.
 Although these mechanisms may consist of relatively simple steps, each step may erase the evidence of past steps.
 For example, consider the duplication-mutation-complementation (DMC) model \cite{vazquezetal2003,vazquez2003}.
 It was intended to model how a protein-protein interaction network evolves.
-In a protein-protein interaction network, each node represents a protein in an organism and two proteins are connected if they are involved in a chemical reaction together.
-In the DMC model, the gene encoding a protein is erroneously duplicated, producing an identical protein.
-Over time, the duplicate genes mutate separately, leading to two new proteins that may be involved in chemical reactions with the same proteins as before, but may not.
+In a protein-protein interaction network, each node represents a protein in an organism and two proteins are connected if they interact.
+In the DMC model, the gene encoding a protein is erroneously duplicated with probability $q_m$, and the duplicated gene produces an identical protein.
+Over time, due to evolutionary pressure, the duplicate genes mutate separately, leading to two new proteins that may interact with different sets of proteins.
+The original and duplicated proteins interact with probability $q_c$.

+The DMC graph is similar to the $G(n,p)$ graph in that it is generated through a series of Bernoulli random experiments.
+It differs because the outcomes of those experiments cannot be determined just by looking at the graph observed at the end.
+The addition of each new node can drastically change the relationships among previous nodes, erasing the evidence of previous duplication, modification, and complementation events.
+We can write down a likelihood for any given graph, but this becomes intractable when there are more than a handful of nodes.
+This is typical of mechanistic network models, which may be analyzed using likelihood-free inference \cite{chen2019,chen2020}.